Shimizu-Technology/dentist-appointment-backend/README.md

   **Description**: Show a specific appointment by `id`.
   **Access Rules**:
   - Admin can see any appointment.
-  - Regular user can only see an appointment if it belongs to them or one of their dependents.
+  - Regular user can only see an appointment if it belongs to them or to one of their dependents.

 - **`POST /api/v1/appointments`**
   **Description**: Create a new appointment for the current user (or their dependent).